Guide: Port Forwarding in NetGear Routers

 Password: password

-4. Once you see the home page of your NetGear router, click on the Advanced tab.
+4. From the homepage, click the Advanced tab.

 Accessing the advanced tab in the NetGear router